AdobeDocs/experience-platform.en/help/destinations/catalog/mobile-engagement/moengage.md

 ---
 title: Moengage connection
 description: Moengage is a customer engagement platform that powers customer-centric interactions between consumers and brands in real time.
+last-substantial-update: 2023-10-11
 ---

 # [!DNL Moengage] connection

 ## Overview {#overview}

 Use the [!DNL Moengage] destination to connect and map your Adobe data (user attributes, segments and events) to MoEngage in real-time.
-Customers can then act on this data, delivering personalized, targeted experience.
+Customers can then act on this data, delivering personalized, targeted experiences.

 With Adobe, the integration is very simple and intuitive.
 Simply take any Adobe user profile, and map it to a MoEngage user attribute.

+>[!IMPORTANT]
+>
+>This destination connector and documentation page are created and maintained by the *Moengage* team.
+For any inquiries or update requests, please contact them directly at *`[amc-support@amazon.com](https://help.moengage.com/hc/en-us)`.*

 ## Use cases {#use-cases}

 A marketer wants to target a user segment (built in Adobe Experience Platform) via [!DNL Moengage] campaigns.
-Also, they wants to personalize campaign content based on attributes from the Adobe Experience Platform profiles.
-With this integration, users and attributes are updated in MoEngage as soon as segments and profiles are updated in Adobe Experience Platform
+Also, they want to personalize campaign content based on attributes from Adobe Experience Platform profiles.
+With this integration, users and attributes are updated in MoEngage as soon as segments and profiles are updated in Adobe Experience Platform.

 ## Prerequisites {#prerequisites}

-Before you can send your Adobe Experience Platform data to [!DNL Moengage], you must:
+Before you can send your Adobe Experience Platform data to [!DNL Moengage], note the following prerequisites:

 * To use the MoEngage destination with Adobe Experience Platform, users must first have access to their [!DNL Moengage] Account.
 Visit the following page to sign up or login to your MoEngage account: https://app.moengage.com